 The 2011 prospecting program at the 3Ts property resulted in the discovery of mineralized vein float or boulders in the area north of the Mint Vein.
-The best boulder assayed 8.31 g/t gold with 56.3 g/t silver, and six other boulders contained greater than 1.0 g/t gold.
+The best boulder assayed 8.31 g/t gold with 56.3 g/t silver, and six other boulders contained greater than 1.00 g/t gold.
 Glacial transport direction within the area indicates that the bedrock source for this mineralized float is an as-yet undiscovered quartz-carbonate vein located to the west of the mineralized float.

 Prospecting and geologic mapping were completed during the summer 2012 field season.
 The best boulder assayed 31.00 g/t gold and 301.0 g/t silver and is located in the eastern part of the project area.
-Twenty-one other boulders, mostly from the eastern half of the property, contained greater than 1.0 g/t gold.
+Twenty-one other boulders, mostly from the eastern half of the property, contained greater than 1.00 g/t gold.
+Additional prospecting and geological mapping is anticipated to be completed during the last half of 2013.

-These and other well-mineralized vein float boulders indicate the potential to discover new mineralized veins within the 3Ts Project area.
+These well-mineralized vein float boulders discovered to date indicate the potential to find new mineralized veins within the 3Ts Project area.